Carrying a credit card in Japan while traveling is typically convenient for anyone, although the country preferred cash.

 - Income statement

-Your passport contains all the basic information that the bank needs.
-It may also be used as your identification.
+- Passport -- Your passport contains all the basic information that the bank needs.
+It may also serve as your identification.

-Company insurance shows employment and income which guarantees the credit card company that you can pay your credit card fees.
+- Insurance Card -- Company insurance shows employment and income, which guarantees the credit card company that you can pay your credit card fees.
 You can also show your health insurance if you have one.

-Applicants who can speak and write, not just basic but, the business level of the Japanese language find it easier to get approved.
+Applicants who can speak and write, not just basic but, the business level of the Japanese language find it easier to get approved for a credit card application in Japan.
 Application forms, on paper or online, are written in Japanese.

 6 Reasons for Rejection